This easy wagyu beef meatball recipe is one of my favorite meatball recipes of all time!

 Don’t be concerned if your meatballs extrude a lot of fat/fluid.
 Wagyu beef has more fat than regular beef, and the onion and eggs also expel water as they cook.
-If the meat mixture seems a little wet when you knead it– or if you want a more shapely meatball– you can up the amount of breadcrumbs in this recipe to half a cup.
+If the meat mixture seems a little wet when you knead it– or if you want a more shapely meatball– you can increase the volume of breadcrumbs in this recipe to half a cup.

 Our Sweet & Tangy dipping sauce makes an awesome topping for omelets, chicken wings, chutneys, soft cheeses, fish sticks, and more.
-Keep in the the fridge in an air tight container and it will last for several weeks.
+Keep in the fridge in an air-tight container and it will last for several weeks.